ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-2.md

         *   $$\hat{x}_2 = \text{ReLU}(f_2 \cdot f_2 + b) = \text{ReLU}(-1 \cdot (-1) + 0) = \text{ReLU}(1) = 1$$.
 (Correct)
         The loss terms are zero.

-With $$f_1=1, f_2=-1, b=0$$, the ReLU model successfully represents two features in a single dimension.
+With $$f_1=1, f_2=-1, b=0$$, the ReLU model successfully represents two features in a single dimension, incurring zero loss for these single-feature activations.
 The features are "superposed".
 The neuron in this 1D space would activate for feature 1 and (with opposite sign in its pre-activation) for feature 2.
 If we only looked at its activation magnitude, it might seem polysemantic.

 **The Role of Sparsity**